The partial K function

 where $\sdf{ZZ}^{-1}$ refers to pointwise matrix inversion (not the inverse of the function $\sdf{ZZ}$).
-Then given some regularity conditions, for fixed $M$, $P$, and growing domain, the plug in estimator satisfies
+Then given some regularity conditions, for fixed $M$, $P$, and growing domain, the plug-in estimator satisfies

-where $P_Z$ is the number of processes in $Z$ and $M$ is the number of tapers used to construct $\hat{f}$ (see \cref{theorem:bias:partial}).
-Therefore, we can obtain an improved estimate by setting
+where $P_Z$ is the number of processes in $Z$ (see \cref{theorem:bias:partial}).
+Therefore, we use

-This is similar to the bias corrections required for estimating partial coherence \citep{medkour2009graphical}, though here we are directly interested in the partial spectra, not the partial coherence as is typically the case in other applications.
+This is similar to the bias corrections required for estimating partial coherence \citep{medkour2009graphical}, though it differs slightly because we are directly interested in the partial spectra.
 Recall that we already require more tapers than processes, and therefore $M>P_Z$.
 When we compute partial $L$ functions, we perform another non-linear transformation, which can warp this bias in unusual ways especially for short distances, which results in bias that is not just a percentage reduction, but which looks like a meaningful feature.
-A specific example of this phenomena is given in \cref{app:simulation:debiasing}.
+A specific example of this phenomenon is given in \cref{app:simulation:debiasing}.
 The debiasing we propose resolves this problem, and removes such spurious features.